RokkinCat/Swift-Promises/README.md

 ## License

-Harmonic is available under the MIT license.
+Swift-Promises is available under the MIT license.
 See the LICENSE file for more info.